 Tourist Penetration Ratio: The penetration ratio quantifies the average number of tourists, per thousand inhabitants.
-Tourist Penetration Ratio = Average Length of stay x number of visitors / 365 x midyear population estimates
+Tourist Penetration Ratio = Average Length of stay x number of visitors / 365 x midyear population estimates cultural and natural environment.
+Tourism Intensity Rate = Number of visitors/1,000 population/km2

 Tourism Density Ratio: This ratio attempts to show the density of tourists in the country at any one time on average.
 Its value is limited by the fact that tourist flows are seasonal and tourism activity tends to be concentrated in specific geographic areas (tourist zones).
-Tourism Density Ratio = Average Length of stay x number of visitors / $365 \times 365 \times 3$
+Tourism Density Ratio = Average Length of stay x number of visitors / 365 x area in square kilometers

 Tourism Intensity Rate (TIR) measures the level of tourist arrivals in relation to the country's area and population size.
-It serves to show countries with particularly high tourism concentration, and consequently potential impact both for the economy as well as the socio-cultural and natural environment.
-Tourism Intensity Rate = Number of visitors/1,000 population/km2
+It shows countries with particularly high tourism concentration, and consequently potential impact both for the economy as well as the socio-